IntegratedMethaneInversion/integratedmethaneinversion.github.io/_pages/about.md

       </p>
       <hr />
       <p>
-        <a href="https://integralearth.github.io">Integral Earth</a>, a new simple web interface under development, allows non-experts to access
+        <a href="https://integralearth.github.io">Integral Earth</a>, a simple web interface under development, allows non-experts to access
         the IMI with no learning curve.
 Leave it to the experts at Harvard to set up and conduct your inversion, and receive complete results with full transparency of methods used.
       </p>